benjamincrozat/legacy-blog/posts/12-invalid-argument-supplied-for-foreach.md

 Modified At:
 ---

-# Quickly fix "Invalid argument supplied for foreach()" in PHP
+# Fix "Invalid argument supplied for foreach" in PHP & Laravel

 ## Why does the "Invalid argument supplied for foreach()" warning occurs?